Poincar\'e duality for loop spaces

 in degrees

 where $1,a$ generate the first summand and $b,ab$ the second one in the splitting~\eqref{eq:splitting-constant}.
-For degree reasons there can be no nontrivial relations involving different powers of $s$ in ${\rm span}_\K\{1,a,b,ab\}\otimes_\K\K[s,s^{-1}]$ and we conclude that
+For degree reasons there can be no nontrivial relations involving different powers of $s$ in ${\rm span}_\bk\{1,a,b,ab\}\otimes_\bk\bk[s,s^{-1}]$ and we conclude that

-as a $\K[s,s^{-1}]$-module.
+as a $\bk[s,s^{-1}]$-module.
 The preceding discussion then gives

-as a $\K[s]$-module, and
+as a $\bk[s]$-module, and

-as a $\K[s^{-1}]$-module.
+as a $\bk[s^{-1}]$-module.
 Here the reduced (co)homologies are the same because $\chi(S^n)=0$.
-To determine the ring structure we use an input from~\cite{Cohen-Jones-Yan}, where it is shown that the ring structure on $H_{n+*}\Lambda S^n$ has only one additional relation $u^2=s$, hence
+To determine the ring structure we use an input from~\cite{Cohen-Jones-Yan} (see also Example~\ref{ex:projective-spaces} above), where it is shown that the ring structure on $\H_{*}\Lambda S^n$ has only one additional relation $u^2=s$, hence

-as a $\K$-algebra.
-Since any relation in $\wc{\H}_*\Lambda S^n$ gives rise under multiplication by a large negative power of $s$ to a relation in $H_{n+*}\Lambda S^n$ and vice versa, it follows that
+as a $\bk$-algebra.
+Since any relation in $\wh{\H}_*\Lambda S^n$ gives rise under multiplication by a large negative power of $s$ to a relation in $\H_{*}\Lambda S^n$ and vice versa, it follows that

-as a $\K$-algebra.
+as a $\bk$-algebra.
 This in turn implies that

-as a $\K$-algebra.
+as a $\bk$-algebra.
 Since the classes $u^{-1},u^{-1}a$ correspond to the constant loops, the cohomology relative to the constant loops becomes

-as a $\K$-algebra, in accordance with~\cite{Goresky-Hingston}.
+as a $\bk$-algebra, in accordance with~\cite{Goresky-Hingston}.

-{\em The case $n\geq 3$ even. } If $\K$ has characteristic $2$ the (co)homology rings are exactly as in the case $n$ odd.
-Suppose now that $\K$ has characteristic $\neq 2$.
-Then the $\K[s,s^{-1}]$-module $\wc{\H}_*\Lambda S^n$ is generated by the graded vector space
+{\em The case $n\geq 3$ even. } If $\bk$ has characteristic $2$ the (co)homology rings are exactly as in the case $n$ odd.
+Suppose now that $\bk$ has characteristic $\neq 2$.
+Then the $\bk[s,s^{-1}]$-module $\wh{\H}_*\Lambda S^n$ is generated by the graded vector space

 in degrees